 - Complete the Application for Advanced Standing Credit.
 There is no fee for the military evaluation.
 (Note: Application for military credit does not guarantee that credit will be granted).

-Counselor then forwards the official military transcript with the Application for Advanced Standing Credit to the Registrar’s Office, MC 1136.
+Academic Advisor then forwards the official military transcript with the Application for Advanced Standing Credit to the Registrar’s Office, MC 1136.

 If you have comments or suggestions, e-mail the HCC Transfer Office.